NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 optimization problem:

 1. The lengthscale constraint is activated only in the final epoch.
-It is often helpful to mostly binarize the design before this final epoch.
-This is because the lengthscale constraint forces binarization which could induce large changes in an initial greyscale design and irrevocably spoil the performance of the final design.
+It is often helpful to binarize the design before this final epoch.
+This is because the lengthscale constraint forces binarization which could induce large changes in an initial greyscale design and thus irrevocably spoil the performance of the final design.

-2. The initial value of the epigraph variable of the final epoch (in which the line width and spacing constraint is imposed) should take into account the value of the constraint itself to ensure a feasible starting point for the [method of moving asymptotes (MMA) optimization algorithm](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#mma-method-of-moving-asymptotes-and-ccsa), which is based on the conservative convex separable approximation (CCSA) algorithm.
+2. The initial value of the epigraph variable of the final epoch (in which the minimum feature size constraint is imposed) should take into account the value of the constraint itself.
+This ensures a feasible starting point for the [method of moving asymptotes (MMA) optimization algorithm](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#mma-method-of-moving-asymptotes-and-ccsa), (which is based on the conservative convex separable approximation (CCSA) algorithm).

 3. The edge of the design region is padded by a filter radius (rather than e.g., a single pixel) to produce measured lengthscales of the